SIDD082/504_Final-Project_Cloud_Integration_Mini-Capstone/README.md

 1. **Use Case Description** (`use_case.md`)
    - Problem statement for remote patient monitoring
-   - Data sources from wearable devices and EHR systems
+   - Data sources from EHR systems
    - Step-by-step workflow from data ingestion to clinician action

 2. **Architecture Diagram** (`architecture_diagram.png`)